artainmo/DevOps/git/README.md

 * `Repository`: where git permanently stores changes as different versions of the project

 `git status` can be used to check the made changes and if they are tracked by git or not.<br>
-In order for git to track the changes they have to be added to the staging area with the command `git add *`.<br>
+In order for git to track the changes, they have to be added to the staging area with the command `git add *`.<br>
 `*` refers to all contents in current and downstream directories but one can also indicate specific files.

 `git diff` allows to view differences between stagging area and working directory.